hlnicholls/hlnicholls/README.md

 ### Hello!
 I'm Hannah 💻🧬

 I'm a postdoctoral researcher at Queen Mary University of London.
-My work focuses on deep phenotyping of multi-modal cardiovascular imaging and electrocardiogram data in large-scale diverse datasets, using machine learning and bioinformatic analysis.
+My work focuses on deep phenotyping of multi-modal cardiovascular imaging and electrocardiogram data in large-scale diverse datasets.

 ## Tools I use